fetchai/agents-aea/docs/oracle-demo.md

 aea config set agent.default_ledger $LEDGER_ID
 ```

 Create the private key for the oracle client AEA.
-Generate and add a key for Ethereum use:
+Generate and add a key for use on the ledger:

 ``` bash
 aea generate-key $LEDGER_ID